mikaelabrough/mikaelabrough.github.io/_pages/about.md

 #### Research Area

-My research is ethnographic, participatory, and qualitative in nature - meaning that I both interview people and embed myself socially/physically within the spaces I study.
-I am not alone in this endeavour, as I am part of an amazing [Ethnography Group](https://rikkebjerg.gitlab.io/ethnography-group/people/).

 My work explores how members of environmental social movements navigate their information security in politically sensitive contexts.
-Rather than prioritising technological solutions, I study the social first -- building our understanding of security *from the ground up*.
-One of the main ways I do this is by showing how (information) security is a function of cultural, political and social conditions.
-I am doing this in two countries - the Philippines and the UK.
-My ultimate aim is to understand secure systems through the lived experiences of those who explicitly rely on them.
+To do this, I take a multi-sited, engaged ethnographic approach in both the Southern Philippines (PH) and the United Kingdom (UK).
+This approach involves formal and informal interviews, embedded observation through extended fieldwork, and generally working with participants in ways that they feel benefit them.

+I am not alone in the pursuit of ethnography in information security, as I am part of an amazing [Ethnography Group](https://rikkebjerg.gitlab.io/ethnography-group/people/).
+Overall, this work stresses the complexity of information security research in relation to social movements, and raises questions about how scholars can develop security *in context*, *from the ground*.
+You can view pdf of abstract [here](https://github.com/mikaelabrough/IS-EM/blob/main/Abstract.pdf).

 I am supervised by [Dr. Rikke Bjerg Jensen](https://pure.royalholloway.ac.uk/en/persons/rikke-bjerg-jensen) and [Professor Martin Albrecht](https://www.kcl.ac.uk/people/martin-albrecht), an ethnographer and a cryptographer respectively.
 My doctoral research is related to, but not funded by, their EPSRC-funded interdisciplinary project [Social Foundations of Cryptography](https://social-foundations-of-cryptography.gitlab.io/team).
 My work is funded through a EPSRC studentship associated with the CDT.